 We have the ability to have volunteers from the Center at an event or after Masses with information about the Saint Therese Center, HIV and AIDS, as well as Abstinence.
 Care notes and information pamphlets are available.

-Father Joseph is also available for preaching at all the masses and celebrating all or some on a weekend—informing the congregation about the ministry and outreach of the Saint Therese Center.
+Father Joseph is also available for preaching at all the masses and celebrating all or some on a weekend—informing the congregation about the ministry and outreach of the Saint Therese Center HIV Outreach.
 Call to schedule with Father Joseph in advance, 702-564-4224.
+You may view his current schedule of masses on our Facebook page.

 Other Fundraising Events